DRojasLey/dani-camp/projects/project3/README.md

 ## General Idea

-We will generate good and evil armies, face them in environments and get a winner
+We will generate good and evil armies, face them in environments to  get a winner

-The best of 3 battles will be blessed by **Eru Ilúvatar** themself.
+The winner will be blessed by **Eru Ilúvatar** themself.

 As in the original kata we will have worths assigned to each race, but we will extend the races and add more properties that will allow us to get more complex battles